 This report presents information about the natural resource injury studies and proposed restoration actions for the Howard/White Unit No. 1 oil well blowout incident.
 Section 2 briefly summarizes the legal authority and regulatory requirements of the Trustees under the Oil Pollution Act of 1990 (OPA), and the role of the RP and the public in the damage assessment process.
 Section 3 describes the physical and ecological environments, the cultural and socioeconomic use of the impacted areas, and the current conditions of affected resources.
-Section 4 describes and quantifies the injuries caused by the spill, including an overview of preassessment results.
+Section 4 describes and quantifies the injuries caused by the spill, including an overview of preassessment activities, a description of assessment strategies employed by the Trustees, and a summary of assessment results.
 Section 5 provides a discussion of restoration options, including the economic and socio-economic impacts associated with each, and the appropriate scale of preferred options based on the nature and extent of injury presented in Section 4.
 Section 6 provides an analysis of environmental consequences from the two restoration alternatives.
 Section 7 is a summary of the preferred restoration alternative evaluated by the Trustees.